 Great Lakes Commonwealth of Letters (GLCL) is a nonprofit organization based in Grand Rapids, Michigan.
 It was started by a small group of enthusiastic people with a passion for literature and a background in bookselling.
 In creating the nonprofit, the group hoped to satisfy a simple, but vital, mission: to encourage, promote, and celebrate the literary endeavors of writers within the Great Lakes region.

-It was, and still is, crucial to GLCL's mission that they not duplicate any of the wonderful offerings made available to the community by independent booksellers or public libraries.
-Thus, GLCL strives to fill the gaps: an inexpensive but beautiful venue for regional author events, a growing collection of select but focused Great Lakes inventory, The Writer's Hub which is a perfect space to work on your craft, a central calendar of literary-related events, writing contests and workshops with regional authors, an innovative Writer Squared series, and more.
+It was, and still is, crucial to GLCL's mission that we not duplicate any of the wonderful offerings made available to the community by independent booksellers, public libraries, or other literary nonprofit organizations.
+Thus, GLCL strives to fill the gaps in offering an inexpensive but beautiful venue for regional author events, a growing collection of Great Lakes inventory made available for browsing and research, a peaceful Writers' Hub, a central online calendar of regional literary events, sponsored writing contests and workshops with regional authors, an innovative Writer Squared series, and more.
 For information about GLCL and its activities, feel free to explore this website, or contact us at email@example.com.

+W. TODD KANEKO.
 W. Todd Kaneko is the author of the Dead Wrestler Elegies (Curbside Splendor, 2014).
 His prose and poems have appeared in Bellingham Review, Los Angeles Review, Barrelhouse, the Normal School, the Collagist and many other journals and anthologies.
-He has received fellowships from Kundiman and the Kenyon Review Writers Workshop, and lives in Grand Rapids with his wife, writer Caitlin Horrocks, and he teaches at Grand Valley State University.
+He has received fellowships from Kundiman and the Kenyon Review Writers Workshop.
+Todd lives in Grand Rapids with his wife, writer Caitlin Horrocks, and he teaches at Grand Valley State University.
 Visit him at www.toddkaneko.com, or you can reach Todd here.